This blog is intended as a current guide how to set about applying for a TGA GMP Manufacturing license for Medicinal Cannabis.

 The Application/inspection will be assigned to an Inspector(s).
 When the Lead Inspector notifies the ‘Manufacturer’ of the scheduled inspection date, it is at that point that the ‘Manufacturer’ should indicate the state-of-readiness of the site relative to the Application, for the scheduled inspection.
 The Inspector will plan the inspection based on this conversation.

 The inspector will request that a number of documents be sent to the TGA prior to the inspection.
 The list of documents will include the SMF but can include any document the inspector wants to see for example, the Validation Master Plan and document in the PQS.
 The list will vary from inspector to inspector; there are no rules.

-On-site inspection for your TGA Manufacturing license
+6. Host On-site Inspection for your TGA Manufacturing Licence

 The scope of the on-site inspection will include an inspection of the manufacturing facility, equipment and processes in addition to the Pharmaceutical Quality System (PQS).